 - 12 ounces fresh cranberries

-- 1/2 cup brown sugar
+- ½ cup brown sugar

-- 1/2 cup granulated sugar
+- ½ cup granulated sugar

 - 2 teaspoons orange zest

-- 1/4 teaspoon cinnamon
+- ¼ teaspoon ground cinnamon

 - 1 cup water

 - Remove from heat and pour into serving bowl.
 Sauce will thicken as it cools.
 Sauce can be served warm, room temperature, or cold.